munificent/game-programming-patterns/book/command.markdown

 When the player chooses "Undo", we undo the current command and move the current pointer back.
 When they <span name="replay">redo</span>, we advance the pointer and then execute that command.
 If they choose a new command after undoing some, everything in the list after the current command is discarded.

-Maybe I'm just easily impressed, but when I first implemented this in a level editor, I was as giddy as a schoolgirl at how straightforward it was and how well it worked.
+The first time I implemented this in a level editor, I felt like a wizard.
+I was astonished at how straightforward it was and how well it worked.
 It takes discipline to make sure every data modification goes through a command, but once you do that, the rest is easy.

 <aside name="replay">